 By JOVANA GEC and DUSAN STOJANOVIC

-Experts have repeatedly warned of the danger posed by the number of weapons in Serbia, a highly divided country where convicted war criminals are frequently glorified and violence against minority groups often goes unpunished.
-They also note that decades of instability stemming from the conflicts of the 1990s, as well as ongoing economic hardship, could trigger such outbursts.
+Experts, however, have repeatedly warned of the number of weapons left over in the country after the wars of the 1990s.
+They also note that decades-long instability stemming from the conflicts as well as the ongoing economic hardship could trigger such outbursts.

 Local media footage from the scene showed commotion outside the school as police removed the suspect, whose head was covered as officers led him to a car parked in the street.

 The student who heard the shooting, who was identified only by her initials, E.M., because of her age, described the suspect as a “quiet guy” who “looked nice.”

 “He was having good grades, but we didn’t know much about him,” the student added.
 “He was not so open with everybody.
 Surely i wasn’t expecting this to happen. ”

 Milan Milosevic, who said his daughter was in a history class when the shooting took place, told N1 television that he rushed out when he heard what had happened.